DataStax-Examples/dsbulk-to-astra/README.md

 * DS Bulk v1.4.0 or greater
-* An Apollo cluster with the schema ([from schema.cql](schema.cql)) loaded and credential information **Note** If you need further instruction on how to obtain the secure database bundle for your Apollo instance then please refer to the documentation located [here](https://docs.datastax.com/en/apollo/aws/doc/dscloud/apollo/dscloudObtainingCredentials.html).
+* An Apollo cluster with the schema ([from schema.cql](schema.cql)) loaded and credential information **Note** If you need further instruction on how to obtain the secure connect bundle for your Apollo instance then please refer to the documentation located [here](https://docs.datastax.com/en/apollo/aws/doc/dscloud/apollo/dscloudObtainingCredentials.html).
 * A Cassandra cluster (optional if you want to load from Cassandra)

 ### Running